kramo9289/ElectionDataQuality/README.md

 Database must be populated with data, the sql file mentioned earlier does not contain all data.
 (That sql dmp file is too big to upload to git)

 # Running application
-Run as Java Projects with any IDE.
-Terminal should show all debug information relating to the project.
+1) Run as Java Projects with any IDE.
+2) Run ".\mvwn clean pacakage" on terminal in the main folder.
+This will create a jar file
+3) Run "java -jar .\target\myproject-0.0.1-SNAPSHOT.jar"
-Connect via browser to the link localhost:8080/ and the client side web application should appear.
+4) Connect via browser to the link localhost:8080/ and the client side web application should appear.